 $382,238,181

-It rose to become the third highest-grossing anime film of all time, shattering numerous box office records.
-The plot follows a young schoolgirl from a rural village who longs to experience life in Tokyo, dreaming of being reborn as a boy in the city.
+It climbed the ranks to become the third highest-grossing anime film of all time, breaking several box office records along the way.
+The story centers on a young schoolgirl from a peaceful rural village who yearns to escape to the bustling city life of Tokyo, wishing she could live as a boy in the city.

 Recommended: